 Fair Business Banking for All

-Besides offering our suggestions for a primary dispute resolution mechanism, the report also recognises the regulatory void in business lending which denies many business customers the legal right to challenge their financial service provider in the event of a dispute.
-The report therefore calls for an enhancement in the legal rights of SMEs so that they have the legal right of action for breach of FCA rules and the FCA ‘Principles for Businesses’.
-Furthermore, the regulatory regime under the Financial Services and Markets Act (FSMA) does not apply to all financial services provided by banks.
-Crucially, it does not apply to commercial lending, so the FCA is unable to bring enforcement proceedings and private persons are unable to bring section 138D claims.
+The report also recognised the regulatory void in business lending which denies many business customers the legal right to challenge their financial service provider in the event of a dispute and called for an enhancement in the legal rights of SMEs so that they have the legal right of action for breach of FCA rules and the FCA’s ‘Principles for Businesses’.

-The cost involved in producing this report were met by a one-off contribution from RBS.
-They did not have any influence on the terms of reference for the project nor the content of the report at any stage.
+The APPG’s report was funded by a one-off contribution by RBS.
+They did not have any influence on the terms of reference for the report nor its content at any stage.